 Laser Hair Removal

-Unwanted hair can be embarrassing and a hassle to maintain.
-While you can shave, tweeze, and wax, the upkeep just never seems to end.
+Unwanted hair can be embarrassing and a hassle to remove.
 Imagine if you could significantly reduce or eliminate unwanted hair.
 Now you can.
-Laser hair removal-available in our Northern California medical facilities-can safely reduce unwanted hair from any part of the face or body.
-It's an effective option for most men and women.
+Laser hair removal, available in our Northern California medical facilities from Napa to Fresno, can safely reduce, with minimal risk, unwanted hair from any part of the face or body.
+It’s an effective option for most men and women.

 Administered by a licensed nurse or physician, a small hand-held laser device used to deliver the light beams is placed on the treatment area.
 You might experience some mild discomfort during the session-like the feeling of a rubber band snapping against your skin.
 A topical anesthetic can be applied 60 minutes before your session, if needed, and some people like to briefly apply an ice pack afterwards.
 During the procedure you’ll wear tinted goggles to protect your eyes from the laser light.

-For each treatment, we typically schedule three to seven sessions about four to five weeks apart.
+For each treatment area, we typically schedule 3 to 7 sessions about 4 to 5 weeks apart.

 Each person responds differently to laser hair removal.
 Some may require more treatments than others.
 And sometimes laser hair removal can’t eliminate hair completely.
 If some hair does grow back, it’s usually thinner and finer than before the treatment.